abbas-musayev/book-store/README.md

     JUnit Jupiter, Mockito for writing unit tests

+    Swagger to describe the structure of your APIs

 ### In order to use the written Api, I exported the collections which I created in Postman and added them here.